alphagov/govuk-developer-docs/source/manual/alerts/nginx-5xx-rate-too-high-for-many-apps-boxes.html.md

 ### Spikes

-The alert should link to a graphite graph - often certain applications such as whitehall can have spikes - if you can determine this is a spike it is best to acknowledge the alert and let the team that owns the app know
+The alert should link to a graphite graph - often certain applications such as Whitehall can have spikes - if you can determine this is a spike it is best to acknowledge the alert and let the team that owns the app know